 We told you the bagels are good.
 Now munch your way through Montreal on the Beyond the Bagel walking tour.
 Explore the city’s Jewish culture and heritage in the neighbourhoods of Mile End and the Plateau, and enjoy tastings of some of the best bagels in town.

 You’ll soon discover that Montreal is all about art.
 It’s everywhere.
-So join a 2-hour street art tour along Saint Laurent Boulevard and learn more about the city’s most prolific street artists and their work.
+So join a two-hour street art tour along Saint Laurent Boulevard and learn more about the city’s most prolific street artists and their work.
 You’ll also get to sample some tasty street-food morsels along the way.

 This walking tour takes you to a number of eclectic brew houses and bars in and around the Old Port.
 Enjoy no less than eight craft beer samplers, one whiskey and three delicious bar snacks as you explore this fascinating part of the city.